WHAT to Eat

 We feel hungry for many reasons, but our conscious brain doesn’t always understand what our body requires.
 But the good news is that you can use your glucose as a fuel gauge to help decipher what fuel and how much you need.

-• If you’re hungry and your BGs are elevated, then you likely don’t need carbs but protein (which tends to come with some fat).
+• If you’re hungry and your blood glucose is elevated, you likely don’t need carbs but protein (which tends to come with some fat).
 If your blood sugars are elevated, you can see this as a sign that your fuel tanks are full.
-Therefore, you should try to eat a smaller meal rather than an all-out feast.
+Therefore, you should eat a smaller meal rather than an all-out feast.

 • If you’re hungry and your blood glucose is much lower than usual, then it’s time to eat.
-Giving your body some carbs may help to bring your blood sugars back up quickly and can quickly smash your cravings.
+Giving your body some carbs may help bring your blood sugars back up quickly and smash your cravings.

 Low carb pattern